Football Queensland Darling Downs: Former clubs

-Senior Premiers & Grand Final Winners
+Senior Premiers and Grand Final winners

 Football Stanthorpe

 The Stanthorpe District Soccer Association (SDSA) was formed in 1926 with three clubs – Amiens, The Summit and Stanthorpe.

 The touring Chinese national team was scheduled to play Stanthorpe in August 1927, on their way to Brisbane to play Brisbane and Queensland, however the game was abandoned when part of the Chinese team refused to continue the tour.

 In August 1930, the New South Wales team defeated a Stanthorpe representative side 7–0 in Stanthorpe on their way to Brisbane to play Queensland.

 The Ballandean club was formed and affiliated with the SDSA in 1935, winning the premiership and Bishop Cup in their first season.

 In July 1951, a Stanthorpe representative side played a Toowoomba representative side at the Brisbane Cricket Ground as a curtain-raiser to the third test between Australia and England.
 Toowoomba defeated Stanthorpe 3–1.

 In 1952, Stanthorpe regained the Perkins Cup from Toowoomba.
 The Perkins Cup was donated by Mr Perkins (of Toowoomba) for competition between Ipswich, Toowoomba, Warwick and Stanthorpe.
-At this time the SDSA had 5 affiliated clubs - Amiens, The Summit, Glen Aplin, Ballandean and Stanthorpe.
+At this time the SDSA had 5 affiliated clubs – Amiens, The Summit, Glen Aplin, Ballandean and Stanthorpe.

 In October 2021, Stanthorpe International celebrated the 60th anniversary of its formation in 1961 by Italian farm workers with a re-union dinner.